Must

-Must with the indefinite infinitive is used in the present to express a strong obligation, necessity or deduction.
+Must with indefinite infinitive is used in the present or in the future to express a strong obligation, necessity, or deduction.

 Note: In negative form, must not is used to express a prohibition or obligation to not do something.